Accessible Widget

 Basic Income YYC Arts Collective

 In 2020, several artists from the Disability Action Hall were part of the Basic Income YYC Arts Collective, exploring basic income through the lens of Deaf, Disabled, and Mad.
-To see their amazing artwork and the collaborative image that was created, please visit this link
+Please visit this link to see their fantastic artwork and collaborative images

 Make it Big Conference 2019

-We are also part of several coalitions such as Poverty Talks and the Alberta Ability Network who also have websites.
+We are also part of several coalitions and networks, such as Enough for All, Poverty Talks, and the Alberta Ability Network, which also have websites.
 Our vision is that all Albertans will have a liveable income.
-Together we worked on the 1188 Challenge where we try to raise "Assured Income for the Severely Handicapped" (AISH) to an amount that is enough to live on in Calgary.
+Together, we worked on the 1188 Challenge, where we tried to raise "Assured Income for the Severely Handicapped" (AISH) to an amount that is enough to live in Calgary.
 (Stats Canada "Low-income cut off" ) and raising awareness of persons living in poverty.

 About Affordable Public Transportation

 We also work with the City of Calgary to help create an affordable City.
-We work with Fair Calgary Community Voices to help our city services are affordable for Calgarians.
+We work with Fair Calgary Community Voices to help our city services be affordable for Calgarians.
+The City of Calgary pays the funding mainly, and the Alberta government pays 20%.

-Links to external sources are provided solely as a courtesy to our Web site visitors.
+As you know, links to external sources are provided solely as a courtesy to our Website visitors.
 We are not responsible for and do not endorse or warrant in any way any materials, information, goods, or services available through such linked sites or any privacy or other practices of such sites.
-We grant you a nonexclusive, nontransferable, limited right to access, use, and display the Web site and the materials provided hereon, provided that you comply fully with these Terms and Conditions of Use.
+We want to give you a nonexclusive, nontransferable, limited right to access, use, and display the Website and the materials provided hereon, provided that you comply fully with these Terms and Conditions of Use.
 The information on the Web site may be changed without notice and is not guaranteed to be complete, correct, or up-to-date.

 No comments: